masarabbit/sei_project_2/README.md

 ```

-The variable 'PokedexImageDisplay' is also tied to Pokéball icon.
+The variable 'PokedexImageDisplay' is also tied to the Pokéball icon.

 ```
    <div className={`pokeball-select